 Born into a military family of the Ming Dynasty, Wu Sangui was brave, excellent at martial arts, and had achieved a good score in the Military Imperial Examination.

-Wu Sangui got promoted several times, for his excellent military skills and achievements.
+Afterward, he got promoted several times, because of his braveness and excellent military skills.

-The Manchu regime tried to summon him to surrender for many times, with big money and power, but he never accepted; even his powerful uncle and brother had already complied and frequently persuaded him to do the same.
+The Manchu regime tried many times to summon him to surrender, with big money and power, including his powerful uncle and brother that had already complied and frequently persuaded him to do the same, but he never accepted.

-Soon, Wu Sangui became the chief commander of an extremely elite cavalry troop, guarding in the most important military site in the Great Wall in the Line of Defense, of which inside was the Ming Empire and outside was the nomadic regime Manchu.
+Soon, Wu Sangui became the chief commander of an extremely elite cavalry troop, guarding in the most important military site in the Great Wall, the Shanhai Pass, of which inside was the Ming Empire, and outside was the nomadic regime Qing.

-At that time, Wu Sangui was an exceptionally brave and talented general with absolute loyalty to his emperor Zhu Youjian.
+At that time, Wu Sangui was an exceptionally brave and talented general with absolute loyalty to his emperor.

-However, on his way to Beijing, the city was already occupied by the rebel army, and his emperor Zhu Youjian commited suicide.
+However, on his way to Beijing, the city was occupied by the rebel army, and his emperor Zhu Youjian committed suicide.

-Wu Sangui and his army now was in a difficult situation: he wasn’t strong enough to revenge for his emperor or build an independent kingdom; he was not willing tosurrender to his long-time enemy Manchu; but he didn’t want to surrender to the refugee army that had just perished the Ming Dynasty either.
+Wu Sangui and his army were in a difficult situation: he wasn’t strong enough to revenge for his emperor, or build an independent kingdom; he was not willing to surrender to his long-time enemy, the Manchuria Regime; but he didn’t want to surrender to Li Zicheng, who had just perished the Ming Dynasty either.

 But he had to make a choice, as he was surrounded by powerful and strong enemies who were waiting for his answer.

-In the end, Wu Sangui decided to surrender to the refugee uprising army, since they were all Han people.
+In the end, Wu Sangui decided to surrender to Li Zicheng’s Shun Dynasty.

 A "Plausible", Tricky Pact

-However, the king of the refugee army imprisoned and tortured Wu Sangui’s father and took his favorite concubine away; many of the former ministers of the Ming Empire were humiliated and tortured as well.
+However, Li Zicheng didn’t believe Wu Sangui’s loyalty, so he imprisoned Wu’s father and the whole family as hostages; many of the former ministers of the Ming Empire were humiliated and tortured as well.

-Then they came to an agreement that Manchu would help Wu Sangui to defeat the refugee army and assist another prince of Ming to re-establish the Ming Dynasty in the southern China, while Manchu could occupy the northern China; additionally, the Manchu army wouldn't slaughter any civilians, and would treat them well.
+At the same time, Wu Sangui also secretly agreed with the Manchu Regent Dorgon: Manchu regime would help Wu Sangui to defeat Li Zicheng and assist another prince of Ming to re-establish the Ming Dynasty in southern China, while Manchu would occupy northern China.
+Besides, the Manchu army wouldn't slaughter any civilians of Ming.

 Wu Sangui probably didn’t realize that sometimes, only the equal strength could come up with a relatively fair agreement; because one side needs to be strong and capable enough to make sure that the other side would follow the terms.

-After they had been fought fiercely for a long time, When Wu Sangui’s army kept losing and retreating, the Manchu Lord finally led his 70,000 warriors participated, and won.
+After they had been fought fiercely for a long time, When Wu Sangui’s army kept losing and retreating, the Manchu Lord Dorgon led about 80,000 strong cavalrymen, out of a sudden, attacked Li Zicheng aggressively, and won.

-Tens of thousands of soldiers died in the cruel war.
+Tens of thousands of soldiers died in this cruel battle.

 The Manchu regime, on the other hand, seized this opportunity, went through the Great Wall, and moved their capital to Beijing.

-Manchu regime, now the Qing Empire, refused to follow the agreement with Wu Sangui, in which Qing and the re-established Ming divide and rule China separately and independently.
+Manchu regime, now the Qing Empire, refused to follow the agreement with Wu Sangui, in which regulated that Qing and the re-established Ming divide and rule China separately and independently.

 Qing kept expanding and had unified most places in China, who also committed countless cruel massacres; Wu Sangui kept fighting bravely for Qing government and showing them his loyalty.

-Years later, when Qing Empire’s ruling was stable, the current emperor Xuan Ye started to weaken and abolish Wu’s political and military power.
+A few years later, when the Qing Empire’s ruling was stable, the current Kangxi Emperor started to weaken and abolish Wu’s political and military power.

 Then Wu Sangui initiated a rebel war against the Qing Empire.

 Some said that he was unsatisfied with having his power taken away.
-Others said that within his army, there were many people who still wanted to recover the Ming Empire; as a chief commander, Wu Sangui couldn't let down those large numbers of his loyal soldiers.
+Others said that within his army, many people still wanted to recover the Ming Empire; as a chief commander, Wu Sangui couldn't let down those large numbers of his loyal soldiers.

-Anyway, Wu Sangui rebelled, in the name of expelling the nomadic Manchu regime and recovering Han people’s empire.
+Anyway, Wu Sangui rebelled, under the name of expelling the nomadic Manchu regime and recovering the Ming Empire.

-Failure of of Wu Sangui and His Allied Troops
+Failure of Wu Sangui and His Allied Troops

-Actually, there were many other forces that were fighting against Qing’s army and wanted to recover the Ming Dynasty, but they were neither united nor well organized; instead, they both wanted to expand and enlarge their own benefits.
+At that time, other forces wanted to recover the Ming Dynasty, but they were neither united nor well organized; instead, they all wanted to expand their benefits.

-Therefore, though they had won several times and occupied nearly half China, and obtained great supports from large numbers of civilians, they still lost all of the chances in the end, like Wu Sangui in the southwest and the Zheng clan in Taiwan.
+Therefore, though they had won several times and occupied nearly half China, and obtained great supports from large numbers of civilians, they lost all chances in the end, like Wu Sangui in Yunnan and Guizhou, Geng Jingzhong in Fujian, Shang Clan in Guangdong, and Zheng clan in Taiwan.

 Controversial, Widely Criticized Traitor Wu Sangui

-Wu Sangui was a widely criticized traitor in the history of China, for his betrayal of the Ming Empire, the refugee army, and Qing.
+Wu Sangui was a widely criticized traitor in the history of China, for his betrayal of the Ming, the Shun, and the Qing.

 History was written by the victors.
-Hence, it is hard to know exactly what Wu Sangui’s original intention was; to revenge for his late emperor, or just to maintain his own benefit?
+Hence, it is hard to know exactly what Wu Sangui’s original intention was: to revenge for his late emperor, or just to maintain his benefit?